-Use spatial analysis tools in Map Viewer or Insights for ArcGIS
+Use spatial analysis tools in Map Viewer Classic or ArcGIS Insights

 Spatial analysis tools are hosted as a series of tasks on the server.
 The tools create hosted feature layers as output.
 These hosted feature layers are feature services that run on the hosting server.